SP-2827/goal-seek-function/README.md

 # goal-seek-function
-Implemented What-If Analysis (Goal Seek) in java
+Implemented What-If Analysis (Goal Seek) of EXCEL in java